The MFDS Exam

 The Royal College of Surgeons of Edinburgh offers the examination at a variety of locations throughout the UK and internationally.
 The examination is made up of two parts, Part 1 and Part 2.

 Part 1 of the MFDS is a written examination testing the range of knowledge and understanding that underpins direct patient care.
-It is a three hour examination consisting of Multiple Choice Questions, with a mix of Single Best Answer and Case Cluster Types.
+It is a three hour examination comprising of 200 Single Best Answer (SBA) questions.
 This question paper is designed to test your knowledge and the deeper understanding and application of that knowledge in a clinical context.

 Part 2 of the MFDS is an Objective Structured Clinical Examination (OSCE), designed to test your clinical competence by assessing your communication skills and your knowledge, understanding and management of a range of common conditions.
 The examination normally lasts around two hours, and consists of 10 stations which are examined plus a number of rest stations.